alanbu1/vtr-verilog-to-routing/doc/src/vpr/graphics.rst

 .. figure:: https://www.verilogtorouting.org/img/manual_move_toggle_button.png
    :align: center

 To enable the feature, activate the Manual Move toggle button and press Proceed.
-Alternatively, the user can active the Manual Move toggle button and click on the block to be moved.
+Alternatively, the user can activate the Manual Move toggle button and click on the block to be moved.

 .. figure:: https://www.verilogtorouting.org/img/draw_manual_moves_window.png
    :align: center